Monsters University: Animation

 Monsters University is the first Pixar film that used global illumination, a new lighting system introduced as part of the overhaul of the rendering system used since the first Toy Story film.
-In the planning stage of the film, director of photography, Jean-Claude Kalache, asked "What if we made these lights just work?"
-Before the new system, artists had to build reflections and shadows manually, which became increasingly complex as the models and the setups became more technologically advanced.
+In the planning stage of the film director of photography, Jean-Claude Kalache, asked "What if we made these lights just work?"
+Before the new system, artists had to build reflections and shadows manually which became increasingly complex as the models and the setups became more technologically advanced.
 The new lighting system uses path tracing, a technique that imitates the behavior of the light in the real world; this automatized the process, delivered more realism, produced soft shadows, and let the artist spend more time on models and complex scenes – some of which contained thousands of light sources.

-For research, the filmmakers visited several colleges in the U.S., including Harvard University, Stanford University, UC Berkeley, and the Massachusetts Institute of Technology, observing college architecture, student life, Greek organizations, and the teaching methods of professors and faculty.
+For research, the filmmakers visited several colleges and universities in the U.S. and Canada, including Harvard University, Stanford University, Cornell University, and the Massachusetts Institute of Technology, observing college architecture, student life, Greek organizations, and the teaching methods of professors and faculty.
 To research fraternity life, which is central to the film, many of the film's producers spent several weeks at a fraternity house.
 Researchers also attended a "Bonfire Rally" at Berkeley in anticipation of the Big Game, a rivalry football game between the university and Stanford.

 Music

-The music for the film is Randy Newman's seventh collaboration with Pixar as composer.
-Walt Disney Records released the soundtrack on June 18, 2013.
+The music for the film is Randy Newman's seventh collaboration with Pixar as composer, who also previously scored Monsters, Inc. Walt Disney Records released the soundtrack on June 18, 2013.

 The songs "Main Title", "Rise and Shine", and "The Scare Games" feature the drum line from the Blue Devils group "BD Entertainment".
-The recordings for the percussion tracks were done at Skywalker Ranch, and were written by Blue Devils Percussion Caption Head Scott Johnson.
+The recordings for the percussion tracks were done at Skywalker Ranch, and were written by Blue Devils percussion caption head Scott Johnson.

 The songs "Ísland" by Mastodon and "Gospel" by MarchFourth Marching Band are featured during the film but do not appear on the soundtrack.
 The songs "Party Hard" by Andrew W.K. and "Kickstart My Heart" by Mötley Crüe are featured prominently in the teaser trailers but do not appear on the soundtrack or in the film.